securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Intentionally Malformed Files, Resources and Reports

-It is possible for attackers to generate files that are extraordinarily large or otherwise malformed in an attempt to discover or exploit weaknesses in parsing code.
+It is possible for compromised or malicious sites to create files that are extraordinarily large or otherwise malformed in an attempt to discover or exploit weaknesses in parsing code.
 Implementors SHOULD make sure that any such code is robust against large and malformed files.
 The ABNF grammar (as defined in